MinBZK/template_NeRDS/README.md

 6. **Succescriteria** - Success criteria for compliance
 7. **Toepassingsvoorwaarde (Wie & Wanneer)** - When the guideline applies
 8. **Bronnen** - Sources including laws, policies, standards, communities, literature, and developer.overheid.nl resources
-9. **Gerelateerde Richtlijnen** - Related guidelines and their relationships

 ## Usage

 ### Creating a New Guideline

-1. Create a new YAML file using the structure defined in `nerds-standard/latest.md`
+1. Create a new MkDocs/YAML file using the structure defined in `nerds-standard/latest.md`
 2. Fill in all relevant sections according to your guideline
-3. Validate your YAML file against the schema
+3. Validate your MkDocs/YAML file against the schema

 ### Validating Guidelines